 Chalmers guarantees accommodation only for international students who pay tuition fees (if you have been awarded a scholarship, either from Chalmers or from the Swedish Institute, you count as a fee-paying student as well) and for students within some study agreements.

-Read more about accomodation and the different student categories here find accommodation on your own.
+Read more about accommodation and the different student categories here find accommodation on your own.
 Accommodation in Gothenburg is not in the form of dormitories, rather it is in the form of student apartments.
 Chalmers University of Technology does not own any apartments, but Chalmers collaborates with 3 different housing companies to make this possible; SGS Studentbostäder, Chalmers Studentbostäder and Boplats Göteborg.
 There are different kinds of student apartments varying in size, location, facilities and amenities, number of rooms, rent and so on.
 All such details are explained on the contract for each room and can be found out by